rploeg/Azure-Digital-Twins-and-MXchip/README.md

 ## Goal

 The goal of this project is to connect the [Microsoft MX chip](https://microsoft.github.io/azure-iot-developer-kit/) directly to the [Microsoft Azure Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/).
-The current solutions all use the IoT hub as entry point.
-In Azure Digital Twins the IoT Hub is also part of the solution, but there are extra message properties needed for accepting the messages from the MXchip.
-Because debugging of messages are hard currently in Azure Digital Twins, this project has created.
+The current solutions all use the Azure IoT hub as first entry point.
+In Azure Digital Twins the Azure IoT Hub is also part of the solution, but there are extra message properties needed for accepting the messages from the MXchip into Azure Digital Twins.
+Because debugging of messages is hard currently in Azure Digital Twins, this project has created to help connecting the device to Azure Digital Twins.

 ![High Level Solution](https://github.com/rploeg/Azure-Digital-Twins-and-MXchip/blob/master/highlevelsolution.png)

-## Setup Azure Digital Twins
+## Setup of Microsoft Azure Digital Twins

-First you need to setup an Azure Digital Twins instance with a graph.
-The Microsoft team has created a perfect guideline how you need to create a graph like this.
-Please check [this](https://docs.microsoft.com/en-us/azure/digital-twins/tutorial-facilities-setup) link.
+First you need to setup an Azure Digital Twins instance with a graph structure.
+The Microsoft ADT team has created a perfect guideline how you need to create a graph.
+Please check [this](https://docs.microsoft.com/en-us/azure/digital-twins/tutorial-facilities-setup) link to setup a simple structure.

 There are some important things you don't need to forgot:

-* Create a simple graph structure (tenant, building, floor, room(this is the space where the sensors are connected)
+* Create a simple graph structure (tenant, building, floor, room (this is the space where the sensors are connected).
-* Create a minimal structure of one device with two sensors in the graph that are connected to a space
+* Create a minimal structure of one device with two sensors in the graph that are connected to a space.
-* Create two matcher, one for temperature and one for humidity
+* Create two matcher, one for temperature and one for humidity.
-* Connected the UDF's to the right space
+* Connected the UDF's to the right space.
-* Give the right role assignment to the UDF's
+* Give the right role assignments to the UDF's.

 ### Matcher